 Think ginger snap cookies, but bigger and chewy.
 Now you have molasses spice cookies, so good!
 The Incredible Hulk of molasses cookies.
 Highly spiced with cinnamon, allspice, cloves, vanilla, and of course ginger, and sweetened with sugar and rich molasses, these are the best crinkle cookies, for holidays or anytime of the year.

-Molasses spice cookies are sort of like ginger snaps except bigger and chewy.
-The recipe for these cookies comes from Cook’s Illustrated’s The Best Recipe cookbook.
+This recipe for these cookies is barely adapted from Cook’s Illustrated’s Best Recipe Cookbook, and is one of our favorites!
 Here’s a hint on preparation – don’t reduce the amount of sugar, the cookies won’t be chewy if you do (I found this out the hard way and had to make a second batch).

 Molasses Spice Cookies Recipe